vyacheslavbytsko/Private-Stickers-Telegram-Bot/README.md

 ## How to install

+1. Make sure that `vlc` is installed
-1. Clone the repo
+2. Clone the repo
-2. `pip install -r requirements.txt`
+3. `pip install -r requirements.txt`
-3. create file `token.txt` with the token of your telegram bot
+4. Create file `token.txt` with the token of your telegram bot
-4. create file `botname.txt` with the name of the bot e.g. PrivSticksBot
+5. Create file `botname.txt` with the name of the bot e.g. PrivSticksBot
-5. create file `admins.txt` with line-separated Telegram ids of admins
+6. Create file `admins.txt` with line-separated Telegram ids of admins
-6. run bot: `python main.py`
+7. Run bot: `python main.py`

 ## How to use